OSLabTools/nicetoolbox/docs/getting_started.md

 start_frame_index = 0
 fps = 30
 ```
-A detailed description of this file can be found in [Tutorial 1 - prepare the dataset](tutorial1_new_dataset.md#1-prepare-the-dataset).
+A detailed description of this file can be found in the wiki page on config files under [dataset properties](wiki_config_files.md#dataset-properties).

 ## 4. Add the experiment to run
-To run the NICE toolbox on our new dataset, we need to specify what exactly we want to run in our experiment.
+To run the NICE toolbox on the dataset, we need to specify what exactly we want to run in our experiment.
 Open `./detectors/configs/run_file.toml` and make sure that the `[run]` dictionary details the following:

 ```toml
 [run]